John Mason Brown: Life

 Born in Louisville, Kentucky, he graduated from Harvard College in 1923.
 In 1925, Brown became a theatre critic for Theatre Arts magazine.
 He then worked for the New York Evening Post from 1929 to 1941 and briefly (1941) for the World-Telegram.
 He served as a lieutenant in the United States Navy during World War II, beginning in 1942.
 His book, To All Hands, documents his activities aboard the USS Ancon (AGC-4) during Operation Husky, the invasion of Sicily.

 Upon his return, his "Seeing Things" column appeared in The Saturday Review starting in 1944 until his death.
 In a 1948 radio broadcast, Brown attacked comic books as "the marijuana of the nursery; the bane of the bassinet; the horror of the house; the curse of the kids; and a threat to the future."
 (These charges were echoed during this period by other public figures like Sterling North, J. Edgar Hoover, and most notably Dr. Fredric Wertham, until Congressional hearings led to the mid-1950s self-censorship and rapid shrinkage of the comics industry.)
+Brown was also a permanent panelist on the CBS television show The Last Word, which won a Peabody Award in 1957.